keystonejs/keystone/.changeset/loud-moose-hunt.md

 '@keystone-6/core': patch
 ---

-Log the configured host instead of localhost when starting Keystone.
+Fix the startup message to use the configured `http.options` host instead of assuming `localhost`